latysheff/node-sctp/README.md

     WebRTC protocol suite (see [RTC-OVERVIEW] for an overview) for transporting non-SRTP data between browsers.

 Underlying transport layer should implement [UDP] API.
+Actually, plain UDP may be used also.

 In this mode Node.js application can be a peer in WebRTC [data channel][RTCDataChannel].

+Note: currently association in UDP mode can not detect peer restart and handle new unexpected INIT properly.
+This bug is to be fixed.
+Please, change port as a workaround.

 #### Usage
 You need to provide 'udpTransport' option